Back to All Guides

 Locate Your Interior Main Shut-Off Valve

-Find your home's main water shut-off valve.
-In North Carolina homes, it's typically in one of four locations: (1) In the garage near the front wall where the water line enters the home—this is the most common location in homes built after 1980.
+Find your home's main emergency shutoff.
+In North Carolina homes, it's typically in one of four locations: (1) In the garage near the front wall where the power line enters the home—this is the most common location in homes built after 1980.
 (2) Near the HVAC system.
 (3) In a utility closet or laundry room.
 (4) Along an exterior wall near the front of the house.
 The valve will have either a round wheel handle (gate valve) or a lever handle (ball valve).
 If you've never located it before, look for a pipe coming through the wall or floor with a valve attached.

 Pro Tip:

-Take a photo of your shut-off valve location now and save it to your phone.
-Label it 'MAIN WATER SHUTOFF' so you can find it instantly during an emergency.
+Take a photo of your circuit breaker location now and save it to your phone.
+Label it 'MAIN POWER SHUTOFF' so you can find it instantly during an emergency.
 The IBHS recommends every household member know where this valve is.

 2